-Marissa Mayer to get $23 million severance
+Marissa Mayer could get $23 million severance

 Mayer is set to receive a $23 million severance package after Yahoo's (YHOO, Tech30) sale to Verizon (VZ, Tech30) is completed, according to a company filing Monday.

+The severance payout is contingent on Yahoo getting sold and Mayer being terminated without cause.

-The golden parachute package comes on top of the more than $150 million Mayer received in salary and stock awards since joining the company in 2012.
+The golden parachute package would come on top of the more than $150 million Mayer received in salary and stock awards since joining the company in 2012.

 Yahoo confirmed in the filing that Mayer will cease to be CEO of what remains of Yahoo after Verizon buys its core Internet assets.
 But that shouldn't come as much of a surprise.